Portrait of Mi-A-Qu-A, a Miami chief.

-The Miami natives originally lived in Indiana, Illinois, and southern Michigan at the time of European arrival.
+The Miami natives originally lived in Indiana, Illinois, and southern Michigan at the time of European colonization of North America.
 They moved into the Maumee Valley around 1700.
-They soon became the most powerful Native American tribe in Ohio.
-The Miamis spoke one of the dialects of the Algonquian natives and were thus related to the Delaware natives, the Ottawa natives, and the Shawnee natives.
+They soon became the most powerful American Indian tribe in Ohio.
+The Miamis spoke an Algonquian dialect, and were thus related to the Delaware (Lenape), the Ottawa, and the Shawnee.

-Little Turtle was a great leader of the Miamis.
-He helped to lead a force of Miamis and other Native American to victory over two United States armies.
+Little Turtle was a great leader of the Miamis, with affiliations to the Eel River tribe.
+He helped to lead a force of Miami and other American Indians to victory over two United States armies.
 They defeated the army of General Josiah Harmar in 1790 (Harmar's Defeat) and the army of General Arthur St. Clair in 1791 (St. Clair's Defeat).

-General Anthony Wayne finally defeated the Miamis and other Ohio natives at the Battle of Fallen Timbers in 1794.
-They surrendered most of their lands in Ohio with the signing of the Treaty of Greeneville.
-In 1818, the United States forced the Miami natives to give up their last reservation in Ohio.
-Most of these people settled in Indiana, but the United States removed some of them to Kansas during the 1850s, while others were permitted to remain in Indiana.
+General Anthony Wayne defeated the Miamis and other American Indians with Ohio lands at the Battle of Fallen Timbers in 1794.
+The Miamis, along with other American Indians living in Ohio, were forced to surrender most of their Ohio lands with the signing of the Treaty of Greeneville.
+In 1818, the United States forced the Miami to give up their last reservation in Ohio.
+Many of the displaced Ohio Miami settled in Indiana, but, once more, the U.S. federal government removed some of them to Kansas during the 1850s, while others were permitted to remain in Indiana.

 - Anson, Bert.
 The Miami Indians.
 Norman: University of Oklahoma Press, 1970.